SwedbankPay/developer.swedbankpay.com/payment-instruments/vipps/seamless-view.md

 2.  `rel: view-payment` is a value in one of the operations, sent as a response from Swedbank Pay to the Merchant.
 3.  `Open iframe` creates the Swedbank Pay hosted iframe.
-     The payer UI page displays the payment window as content inside of the `iframe`.
-The payer can insert mobile information for authorization.
+     The Seamless View displays the payment page as content inside of the `iframe`.
+The payer can enter their mobile phone number for authorization.
 4. A `POST` request is sent to the Vipps API with the mobile number for authorization.
 5. The response will contain the state of the transaction.
 It will normally be